-EMERGENCIES
+8. EMERGENCIES

-Contact Dr. Waterman or his nurse at 336-716-8091 if any of the following are present: Painful swelling or numbness
+- Contact Dr. Waterman or his nurse at 336-716-8091 if any of the following are present:

+- Painful swelling or numbness

 - Unrelenting pain

 - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in wrist or hand

 - Continuous drainage or bleeding from incision (a small amount of drainage is expected)

-- · Difficulty breathing
+- Difficulty breathing

-- Excessive nausea/vomiting

-^{}If you have an emergency after office hours or on the weekend, contact the same office number (336-716-8091 and you will be connected to our page service - they will contact Dr. Waterman or one of his fellows if he is unavailable.
-Do NOT call the hospital or surgical center.

-If you have an emergency that requires immediate attention, proceed to the nearest emergency room.
+- Excessive nausea/vomiting - If you have an emergency after office hours or on the weekend, contact the same office number (336-716-8091) and you will be connected to our page service - they will contact Dr. Waterman or one of his fellows if he is unavailable. - Do NOT call the hospital or surgical center. - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.

-FOLLOW-UP CARE/QUESTIONS
+9. FOLLOW UP CARE/QUESTIONS

-- A member of Dr. Waterman's team will call you on your first day after surgery to address any questions or concerns.
-If you have not been contacted within 48 hours of surgery, please call the office at 336-716-8091. - If you do not already have a postoperative appointment scheduled, please contact the office during normal office hours (336-716-8091) and ask for appointment scheduling.
+- A member of Dr. Waterman's team will call you 24 to 48 hours after surgery to address any questions or concerns.
+If you have not been contacted within 48 hours of surgery, please call the office at 336-716-8091. - Typically the first post-operative appointment following surgery is 10-14 days following surgery. - If you do not already have a postoperative appointment scheduled, please contact the office during normal office hours (336-716-8091) and ask for appointment scheduling. - The first post-operative appointment will be with one of the Physician Assistants.
+They will assess the wound, go over post-operative protocol, and answer any questions you may have regarding the procedure.